1328766918/NSL-KDD-ML-DL/README.md

 # Different Machine Learning Methods on Classification Problems

-In this project, we will explore various machine learning methodologies including supervised learning, unsupervised learning (SVM), and reinforcement learning (such as Deep Q-Learning and Actor-Critic algorithms) applied to the NSL-KDD dataset for classification tasks, and investigate their advantages and disadvantages.
+In this project, we will ***explore various machine learning methodologies including supervised learning, unsupervised learning (SVM), and reinforcement learning (such as Deep Q-Learning and Actor-Critic algorithms) applied to the NSL-KDD dataset for classification tasks***, and investigate their advantages and disadvantages.

 The NSL-KDD dataset consists of network traffic data collected from a simulated computer network environment, featuring both normal and various types of attack activities.
 This diversity of intrusion scenarios makes the dataset an excellent resource for evaluating the performance of intrusion detection systems.